 Lunch was just a snack on the veranda.
 The afternoon was at Worlds End where we sat under the cool air of the fan chatting with Ben, and of course doing more of my photo book which had an ever nearing deadline.
 This was going to be to the wire.

 I had an evening swim in the ocean with Oli.
-The water was beautiful and warm although the evening air was starting to cool.
-What a location though!
+The water was quite shallow, beautiful and warm although the evening air was starting to cool.
+The sky had a pink tinge to it and the mountains were magnificent looking at them from the water.
+What a location!

 After all that swimming (yeah right!) we treated ourselves to a great BBQ dinner.
+It’s a bargain meal for the price – so much food!
 For a short time, whilst I had some yummy leftovers a cute ginger cat was my best friend.
 As we sat in the restaurant garden we could see flashes of lightening off in the distance.
-I was so distracted by the impressive light show that I didn’t even notice that I’d been adopted by a huge beetle on my way back from the outside toilet.
+I was so distracted by the impressive light show that I didn’t even notice that I’d been adopted by a huge beetle which was sitting on my t-shirt as I came back from the outside toilet.
 It was hard to get rid of too.

 We spent the rest of the night sitting on the veranda and talking before calling it a night.